Hack-for-California/Gentrification-in-the-Central-Valley/README.md

 This is a finished project we are trying to replicate https://www.urbandisplacement.org/

-## Issues and Barriers
+## Previous work and issues encountered
-We created a remote environment through Anaconda Navigator Python in a new enviornments
+(Using Windows 10) Inside the anaconda navigator, go to environments > open terminal using a new environment called "typologies".
+Attempt to run python script using commands found in readme.
+Be sure to use "python" instead of "python3" in commands like "python3 1_data_download.py Atlanta".
+Doing so will prompt the terminal to ask you to download different modules, such as "Census" or "Geopandas".
+Upon trying to install "Geopandas", we ran into a GDAL issue.

 The 2000 Census API Key is broken.
-Attempts to activate new API keys have been sought out.
+CRC has been notified about this issue, and we are waiting for them to fix it.
+In the meantime, lines of code that use 2000 data must be commented out.
 Code requires the below registration.

 ### Link to activate API key for Census Data
 https://api.census.gov/data/key_signup.html